Why Do Cannabis Plants Change Color?

 Genetics form the foundation of any cannabis plant’s potential color palette.
 Some strains are naturally packed with anthocyanins and will display stunning purples, blues, or even crimson shades without much external coaxing.
 Varieties like Purple Haze, Granddaddy Purple, or Blue Dream are legendary for this reason.
 They’re born colorful, and under the right conditions, they truly shine.

 When you choose a strain to grow, check whether it has a known reputation for color expression.
 Breeders often mention this in the strain description.
 High-anthocyanin strains are your best bet if you’re chasing bold visuals.
-While all cannabis plants contain some flavonoids, only certain genetic lineages produce enough of them to cause dramatic changes.

 Interestingly, these colorful traits often trace back to landrace strains that adapted to specific climates, particularly colder regions.
 This adaptation enabled them to protect themselves with pigments that absorb light differently and offer resilience against environmental stress.
 If you’re serious about growing visually striking cannabis, start with the right seeds.
-The rest environment, nutrients, and stress can only enhance what genetics allows.
+The rest environment, nutrients, and stress, can only enhance what genetics allows.

 Soil pH and How It Affects Pigmentation